Mohammed-wsabi/b00401062.github.io/index.md

 - [gpa](Packages/gpa): Applet that calculates your average GPA.
 - [hpaic](Packages/hpaic): Human protein atlas image classification.
 - [leetcode](https://github.com/b00401062/b00401062.github.io/tree/master/Packages/leetcode): Collection of Java programs solving [LeetCode](https://leetcode.com/problemset/all/) problems.
+- [ndwmt](Packages/ndwmt): Pipeline for normative model of white matter tracts using DSI data.
 - [notebook](Packages/notebook): Place where you can take note of trivial things in your life.
 - [osccm](Packages/osccm): Pipeline for metagenomics analysis to study association between microbiota and cancer.
 - [ratlab](Packages/ratlab): Collection of [Matlab](https://www.mathworks.com) functions implemented natively in [R](https://www.r-project.org) in an attempt to be a [Cython](http://cython.org) counterpart.